-- What are their plans for the fall semester?
+- What are their plans for next semester?

-- Using assessment data to understand this semester's experience so you can provide faculty and students with the resources needed to support distance teaching and learning in the future
+- Using assessment data to understand that semester's experience so you can provide faculty and students with the resources needed to support distance teaching and learning in the future

-3. Speak strategically about using this semester's data.
+3. Speak strategically about using that semester's data.

-Given the level of disruption for everyone in higher ed, faculty may be justifiably worried about collecting data as usual.
+When disruption occurs, faculty may be justifiably worried about collecting data as usual.
 No one wants one of the hardest moments in living memory to reflect poorly on them as educators and scholars.
-But it’s vital to understand your students’ experience this term in order to improve on crisis response and distance learning delivery for the future.
-Share what data will and won’t be used for, focusing on the value of understanding the semester that’s currently happening as the “black swan” event it is.
-Discussing these uses for data gathered about this term may ease minds:
+But it’s vital to understand your students’ experience in order to improve on crisis response and distance learning delivery for the future.
+Also, be sure to share how the data will be used.

-- Informing plans to support distance learning, including providing the resources needed to assist faculty in designing and building courses intended for distance delivery
+- Informing plans to support distance learning when it is necessary, including providing the resources needed to assist faculty in designing and building courses intended for distance delivery

 - Understanding the challenges students experienced to surface gaps in the resources needed to ensure a connected and effective learning experience

-- Updating disaster planning based on faculty and student responses as well as assessment data for the current term
+- Updating disaster planning based on faculty and student responses as well as assessment data during the course of the crisis

 4. Bring resources to bear on the inevitable gaps that emerge in a crisis.

 Capturing data in the true spirit of inquiry will reveal important opportunities to collaborate — across your institution and with your peer institutions throughout higher ed.
-By understanding the challenges students and faculty face now, you can strike up stronger partnerships between faculty and instructional designers, curriculum committees and instructors, students and their faculty and advisors.
-Use data captured this term to connect campus experts and resources to improve the experience for everyone involved in the summer term and beyond.
-Consider:
+Understanding the challenges students and faculty face during a crisis can strike up stronger partnerships between faculty and instructional designers, curriculum committees and instructors, and students with their faculty and advisors.

 - Digitizing manual processes to gain efficiency and ensure continuity despite unexpected disruptions